Campion Comms

 Voice in travel copywriting: your complete guide

-When I meet potential clients for the first time, they often say: ‘Weird, we’ve never met.
-But I feel like I know you.’
+When I meet potential clients for the first time, they often say: ‘Weird, I feel like I know you.
+Even though we’ve never met’.

 Travel copywriting coach in consultation with client discussing brand voice strategy